RainerAtSpirit/raineratspirit.github.com/index.md

 # tagline: Supporting tagline
 ---
 {% include JB/setup %}
 Thanks for dropping by.
-Find below a list of posts mainly written as braindumps, while facing technical challenges.
+Find below a list of posts mainly written as braindumps while facing technical challenges.

 Enjoy